 Nebraska is celebrating its 150th birthday in 2017.
 Nebraska became the 37th State admitted to the Union and was the first State admitted after the Civil War.
 Here is a great link to events planned all year long and all across the entire State to mark this Sesquicentennial celebration of our State.

-Lincoln is Nebraska's capitol city and home of the Nebraska State Capitol building, the University of Nebraska-Lincoln, the Lied Center, Quilt Museum, UNL Dairy Store on East Campus, the Lincoln Children's Zoo, the Sheldon Art Gallery, a store devoted to licorice, restaurants serving the cusine of the world, and so very much more.
+Lincoln is Nebraska's capital city and home of the Nebraska State Capitol building, the University of Nebraska-Lincoln, the Lied Center, Quilt Museum, UNL Dairy Store on East Campus, the Lincoln Children's Zoo, the Sheldon Art Gallery, a store devoted to licorice, restaurants serving the cusine of the world, and so very much more.
 Nebraska's State Capitol Building is a true work of architectural wonder and towers over the plains.
 Be sure and visit the Nebraska State Capitol building.
 You may arrange for a tour with lots of insider information provided.

 SOME HISTORY OF NEBRASKA HIGHWAY 2